 Funding Your Studies

-Each year, 40-60 new assistantship offers are made to high quality students with applications that closely match our research and teaching needs.
+About 25% of high quality, incoming students with applications that closely match our research and teaching needs are offered assistantships.
 Although grades and standardized test scores are important, a student's research interest, statement of purpose and reference letters often play the most important role to decide which students we select to offer assistantships.
 In addition to the assistantship offers students are automatically considered for university fellowships during the application process.
 Students should consider submitting applications to the following programs as a possible avenue for funding their graduate education.

 - American Concrete Institute Fellowships and Scholarships